 The ideal program for your early career research

-Applications for the Avant Early Career Research Program grants and skills development course close on 7 June 2023.
+Applications for the Avant Early Career Research Program grants and skills development course are now closed and will reopen in 2024.

 The Avant Early Career Research Program builds on ten years of the Doctor in Training Research Scholarship Program that has funded over $4.3 million in support of over 176 projects.